 For many years, Matt and I travelled to amazing places with a very, very old point and shoot camera and our super dodgy iPhone 3’s.
 We visited places like Iceland and, with no money for a camera or understanding of how important it was, we took pretty bad quality photos and now, we have nothing but those to show for ourselves.
 I wish I could go back in time and have a better camera to capture the amazing places we visited.
 A great camera for travel is essential and, thanks to some great advancements in tech, not only are cameras better, there are cameras to suit a wider range of budgets and needs.

 If you’re thinking about buying a new travel camera but are overwhelmed by the sheer volume of information out there, I’m hoping this guide will be able to help you.
 Here, I’ve compiled everything I know and wish I knew about cameras, from start to finish, stepping you through everything you need to actually choose the very BEST new travel camera for you.
-There are no affiliate links in this post and I haven’t been paid to write it or mention anyone – this is my genuine, honest insight based on my experiences lugging camera gear around the world for the past few years.
+I haven’t been paid to write it or mention anyone – this is my genuine, honest insight based on my experiences lugging camera gear around the world for the past few years.
 If there’s anything anyone thinks I’ve missed, please share your thoughts and insights in the comments.

 1. Understand the different types of camera

 Before you start looking for a new travel camera, it’s important to understand the different types of camera available.
 This will help you work out which one best suits your needs, travel style and budget.
 Here’s a breakdown of the four main types of travel camera.